Duet3D/wiki-content/User_manual/Connecting_hardware/Temperature_connecting_DHT.md

 RepRapFirmware from v1.20 supports DHT11, DHT21 and DHT22 sensors.
-RepRapFirmware from v3.4 drops support for DHT11 sensors RepRapFirmware from v3.5 adds support for BME 280 sensors
+RepRapFirmware from v3.4 drops support for DHT11 sensors RepRapFirmware from v3.5 adds support for BME280 sensors

 # General recommendations

-* DHT 22 is recommended.
-DHT21 is also supported.
-DHT11 is supported in firmware up to RRF 3.3, but removed from RRF 3.4 onward.
+* DHT22 and BME280 are recommended.
+DHT21 is also supported, but is less accurate.
+DHT11 support has been removed from current firmware.
-* Connect using 3 wires.
+* DHT22/21/11 connect using 3 wires.
 As well as +3.3V and ground, the DHT sensor needs a combined input-output line.
 This is usually connected to one of the SPI CS lines on the Temperature Daughterboard connector, or one of the IOx.OUT pins.
+* BME280 connect using 6 wires, and connects to pins on the Temperature Daughterboard connector.
-* In RRF 3, the humidity channel of the same sensor is configured as a piggyback sensor off the main one.
+* In RRF 3, the humidity and pressure (BME280 only) channels of the same sensor are configured as piggyback sensors off the main sensor.

 # Choosing a DHT sensor